qmx/as-archetypes/jboss-html5-mobile-archetype/src/main/resources/archetype-resources/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on JBoss AS 7+ or EAP 6+.
+The application this project produces is designed to be run on JBoss AS 7 or JBoss Enterprise Application Platform 6.

-An HTML5 compatible browser such as Chrome 14+, Safari 5+, Firefox 5+, or IE 9+ are
-required. and note that some behaviors will vary slightly (ex. validations) based on browser support, especially IE 9.
+An HTML5 compatible browser such as Chrome, Safari 5+, Firefox 5+, or IE 9+ are required. and note that some behaviors will vary slightly (ex. validations) based on browser support, especially IE 9.